 In this blog post, I will share my teaching experience with you and some of the strategies I use in my classroom to create a positive learning environment.

-I will also share with you a sample of my teaching philosophy so that you can refer to it and prepare one yourself.
+I will also share a sample of my teaching philosophy so you can refer to it and prepare one yourself.
+You can learn how to get Grammarly’s premium version for free to write your letters and other academic writings confidently.

 Introduction – What is Teaching Philosophy?